n8design/htwoo/htwoo-react/README.md

     }
     ```

+    and finally (starting in SharePoint Framework version 1.16.0) modify your projects config/sass.json file to include the property quietDeps:

+    ```json
+    {
+      "quietDeps": true
+    }
+    ```

 1. To initilize the basic SVG icons add the following line to your components main ts file's onInit method:

     ```TypeScript